 How can Kissflow support your hospital’s patient workflow management?

-Fashioned with dynamic, user-friendly features, Kissflow can optimize your hospital’s daily processes in record time.
+Fashioned with dynamic, user-friendly features, Kissflow Workflow can optimize your hospital’s daily processes in record time.
 No-code, drag-and-drop technology makes it a breeze to create forms, design workflow, assign users, and launch applications in a snap.

 Notifications and reminders are automatically routed to mobile devices for consistently speedy approvals, ensuring patients’ needs are promptly met.
 Managers can monitor progress in real-time on an interactive dashboard and generate reports with just a click.